albion2000/tools-jpeg2pdf/README.md

 Tools to help massive conversions from page scans to pdf documents ready for ocr using tools like Adobe Acrobat DC

-They are functional, tested on about 14000 pages, special cases will probably happen to you.
+They are functional, tested with Windows 10, on about 14000 pages, special cases will probably happen to you.
 Please report in case of problems.

 One purpose is to keep the tools as simple as possible (KISS), refraining from feature creep.
 It might be better to create a new derived tool instead of crippling the current tool.

+Some small adaptations will be necessary for it to run with linux, small changes like replacing '\' by '/' for the path.

 In short :